 The Meritis is first and foremost a luxury ship, but it could also be built and sold as a private scientific or excursion ship.
 It would be interesting to use it to explore channels or islands located in shallow waters and witness the fascinating underwater life during each cruise.
 Integrating new technologies like the oscillating foil is probably a big risk; however, it could provide a good payoff if this technology proves to be more sustainable than what is currently being used.

-The Meritis concept was designed by Jorge Ciprian, an Argentine industrial designer.
+The Meritis concept was imagined in December 2018 by Charles Bombardier and designed by Jorge Ciprian, an Argentine industrial designer.
 Jorge has a degree in design from the University of Buenos Aires and is currently working as a freelance designer.
 He also designed the MotO2 and the Wintonomous car concept.